Washington National Opera leaves Kennedy Center, joining slew of artist exits

 The Cookers

 The seven-piece band of veteran jazz musicians announced shortly before Dec.
-31 that they would not perform at the Kennedy Center for "A Jazz New Year's Eve:"
+31 that they would not perform a planned show called "A Jazz New Year's Eve" at the Kennedy Center.

 "We know this news is disappointing," reads the statement on their website.
 "We are not turning away from our audience, and do want to make sure that when we do return to the bandstand, the room is able to celebrate the full presence of the music and everyone in it.
 Our hope is that this moment will leave space for reflection, not resentment."